1957 Ruskin Heights tornado: Aftermath

 Martial law was declared in Ruskin Heights and neighboring areas.
-National Guard troops were called in in order to assist with rescue and cleanup operations.
+National Guard troops were called in to assist with rescue and cleanup operations.
 In total, the tornado caused $2,500,000 ($ in USD) in damage in Kansas and Missouri.
 A memorial was constructed to honor the victims of the tornado; it was completed in May 1958.
 In September 2024, the memorial was damaged due to a car crash.